-Asian Books Blog is launching its own literary award: The Asian Books Blog Book of the Lunar Year.
-The inaugural winner, for the Year of the Horse, now drawing to a close, will be announced on February 18, Chinese New Year’s Eve for the Year of the Ram / Goat.
+Asian Books Blog runs its own literary award: The Asian Books Blog Book of the Lunar Year.
+The winner, for the Year of the Ram / Goat, now drawing to a close, will be announced on February 7, Chinese New Year’s Eve for the upcoming Year of the Monkey.

-As the name suggests, Asian Books Blog tries to highlight books of particular interest in, or especially relevant to, Asia, excluding the Near West / the Middle East.
+Asian Books Blog tries to highlight books of particular interest in, or especially relevant to, Asia, excluding the Near West / the Middle East.
 The award thus likewise highlights such books.
-Authors can be of any nationality, and be published anywhere, either conventionally, or through self-publication – an important route for new voices within Asia, in countries with limited publishing industries.
+Authors can be of any nationality, and be published anywhere, either conventionally, or through self-publication – an important route for new voices within Asia, especially in the many countries within the region with limited publishing industries.

 The blog covers literary fiction, genre fiction of all genres except erotica, and narrative non-fiction.
 Hence books in these categories are eligible for the award.
 Books may be either originally written in English, or translations into English.

-The shortlist has 12 books, divided into 2 categories, fiction and non-fiction.
-The fiction category includes 3 titles published in Asia, and 3 published beyond Asia.
-The non-fiction category likewise includes 3 titles published in Asia, and 3 published beyond Asia.
-The shortlist includes a mix of books by new and established authors, of authors from all over Asia east of the Near West, and of men and women.
+The shortlist is intended to include a mix of books by new and established authors, of authors from all over Asia excluding the Near West, and of men and women.
 Books represent a variety of publishers.

 The winner will be decided by voting, with votes polled from the blog’s readers.

-No money is at stake, and the winning author will not receive a non-monetary prize, either.
-Instead of a glass goblet, or whatever, the winning author will be invited to write, for no fee, and preferably within a month of the award being made, a guest post highlighting the work of any secular organisation promoting literacy within Asia.
+No money is at stake.
+Instead of a prize, the winning author will be invited to write a guest post highlighting the work of any secular organisation promoting literacy within Asia.

 If the winning title is a translation, either the translator or the author may be invited to write the guest post, depending on circumstances.